 That was before multitrack master tapes, when editing meant using a razor blade to cut the tape to take out the unwanted recording take and to splice in the desired recording take.
 During the period David sang in Mr. Springmann’s choir in college, he had the opportunity to accompany Mr. Springmann to one of his editing sessions at Edgewood.

 Mr. Springmann was instrumental in facilitating a number of wonderful choral experiences in David's college life.
 Those occurred because Mr. Springmann commonly lobbied for his chorus to be used as the supporting chorus.
-Those opportunities occurred because of his operatic bass-baritone voice, which caused him to be selected to do solos for very well-known classical venues, often also using a chorus.
+Those opportunities occurred because of his operatic bass-baritone voice, which caused him to be selected to do solos for very well-known classical venues, and then often also using his chorus in the supporting roles.

 Ms. Gerber-Salins came to work at Bias in 1991, and from time to time as part of her responsibilities, assisted Mr. McElroy in the recording studio with David.
 That too has it’s own back-story regarding Ms. Gerber-Salins' choice to become a recording engineer, rather than a gourmet cook.
 After graduating from college, she studied recording engineering and was hired by Bias, rather than some other studio.

 In about 1993 for personal reasons, Mr. McElroy decided to go do other things in life and started fazing out of Bias.
-First he worked with trains in a couple different jobs, but after a couple years to be near his son, he moved near Richmond, Virginia, and returned to recording enginering by establishing a new studio there just north of Richmond, Virginia in the little town of Ashland, Virginia (near King's Dominion theme park).
+First he worked with trains in a couple different jobs, but after a couple years, in order to be near his son, he moved near Richmond, Virginia, and returned to recording enginering by establishing a new studio there just north of Richmond, Virginia in the little town of Ashland, Virginia (just south of the King's Dominion theme park in Doswell).
 You can find out more about Mr. McElroy's new recording and mastering studio by clicking on SlippedDISCAudio.

 Over the next 4 years dabbling on that project, Ms. Gerber-Salins’ professional relationship expanded to include her fulfilling roles of co-producer, singing collaborator and very importantly, friend.
 Ms. Gerber-Salins played a significant role in helping David record some wonderful draft duet recordings with various others.
 Ms. Gerber-Salins also facilitated him becoming involved with DC branches of several music organizations where he met others working in the field.

-Following completion of Nostalgic Solos and working on the draft Romantic Duets albums, the story of how Hymns and Songs for Living came into existence is another example of a succession of serendipitous (or was it destined?) events.
+Following the completion of Nostalgic Solos and the ongoing work on the draft Romantic Duets albums, the story of how Hymns and Songs for Living came into existence is another example of a succession of serendipitous (or was it destined?) events.
 The wonderful nuances are another scintillatingly delicious story, and is another critical part of creating TortoiseClimbing™.

-David was trained (inculcated?) in the philosophy of diligently preparing for whatever might be your destiny.
+David was trained (inculcated?) in the philosophy of diligently preparing for whatever might be something you would need in your future.
 All the things that preceeded seemed to fit into place.
 They included:

 They all helped lay the foundation for undertaking all the pieces associated with this project.

-In order to successfully make the Hymns and Songs for Life record album, write the accompanying book, and make them generally available, it was necessary to undertake and accomplish everything done by:
+In order to successfully make a quality recording of the Hymns and Songs for Life album, write the accompanying book, make them generally available, and establish a web presence about the projects, it was necessary to undertake and accomplish everything done by: